-Cleveland Clinic's accredited Vascular Laboratory performs non-invasive studies such as ultrasounds, segmental pressures and pulse volume recordings to detect vascular disease.
+Cleveland Clinic's accredited Vascular Laboratory performs non-invasive studies such as diagnostic ultrasound and segmental pressures/ pulse volume recordings to detect vascular disease.
 Ultrasound is the most important tool in the vascular laboratory.
 Large ultrasound machines are used to take pictures of blood vessels and blood flow in these vessels with color Doppler and pulsed Doppler.
-Segmental pressures and pulse volume recordings are other important tools used in a vascular laboratory.
+Segmental pressures and pulse volume recordings is another important tool used in a vascular laboratory.
 These tests are performed to locate the area of blockage in the arms and legs.

 After a physician’s physical examination, testing in a vascular laboratory is often the first step in diagnosing vascular disease.
-Specific tests that will be done will depend on the patient’s symptoms and the suspected vascular problems.
+Specific tests are ordered according to the patient’s symptoms and suspected vascular problems.
 Diagnosing vascular disease begins by taking a careful medical history, including risk factors and a physical exam (including symptoms, temperature of the skin, appearance of limbs and blood vessels, and presence or absence of pulses).

 Features of the non-invasive vascular laboratory include:

-- Staff of 23 physicians, 24 vascular technologists, and one research technologist.
-Each study is reviewed and interpreted by either a vascular medicine physician or a vascular surgeons.
+- Staff of 18 physicians, 26 registered vascular technologists, and four registered lead technologists.
+Each study is reviewed and interpreted by either a vascular medicine physician or a vascular surgeon.

-- Two fully functional vascular laboratories are available for patient care.
+- Two fully functional vascular laboratories are available for patient care in J3-5 or F30.
+Vascular screenings are also available in J3-5.
 Diagnostic machines have portable capability to meet the needs of the entire Cleveland Clinic patient population.

 - Digital image management sets us apart from all vascular laboratories in terms of information processing and accuracy.
-Computer workstations allow the immediate transfer of digital information at the time of examination and makes physician review of critical images more readily available.
-This system allows for review of duplex ultrasound examinations, arteriography, MRI and CT scans.
+Computer workstations allow the immediate transfer of digital information at the time of examination and allow the physician to be able to review critical images more easily.
+This system allows for review of duplex ultrasound examinations, arteriography, MRI, and CT scans.
 This enables a direct comparison of different modalities of imaging for better and quicker correlation and quality assurance.

 - Continuing education and a commitment to state-of-the-art technology allows for a knowledgeable and well-trained staff.